timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-08-14:
+# Objectives for Today 2020-08-15:

-- Leaving broken bits around for explosives!
+- Redesign of the victory screen.
+- Building out the new victory screen.
-- Particles for nuclear booms!
+- Maybe: Particles for nuclear booms!
-- Particles for water splashing.
+- Maybe: Continuing particles for water splashing.
+- Maybe: Random tasks left to complete the game.